How to Write a Documentary Film Proposal

 Your vision will become clear only when you can look into your own heart… Who looks outside, dreams; who looks inside, awakes.

-Reading proposals is a passion of mine, which is a good thing since I read over five hundred proposals and view over a thousand DVDs a year for my Roy W. Dean film grants.
+Reading proposals is a passion of mine, which is a good thing since I read over five hundred proposals and view over a thousand trailers a year for my Roy W. Dean film grants.
 Filmmakers frequently ask me how they can improve their applications.

 First, remember, grantors or investors are usually under a deadline to read and make a decision on something that should never be judged: your art.
 Your potential funder is probably reviewing hundreds of proposals, one right after the other, so find a way to make your proposal unique.